-Lower back and spine pain is a one of the leading causes of physician visits in the US; generally speaking, 4 out of 5 adults experience it at some point in their lives.
+Lower back pain and spine pain is a one of the leading causes of physician visits in the US; generally speaking, 4 out of 5 adults experience it at some point in their lives.

 Interestingly, the severity of the back pain is often unrelated to the extent of the injury.
 For example, lower back spasms can cause excruciating pain that can make it difficult to walk or even stand, while a herniated disc or even a totally degenerated disc in your spine can be completely painless.